 Imèr – San Silvestro – Passo Gòbbera – Col dei Bètteghe – Via Nòva

-Certainly, the presence of the ancient church right at the entrance of the Primiero Valley, on the steep cliff of Mount Totoga, claims its roots in history and legend.
-This hike starts from Imèr and leads to the small church.
+Certainly, the presence of an ancient church right at the entrance of Primiero Valley, on the steep cliff of Mount Totoga, claims its roots in history and legend.
+This hike starts from Imèr and leads to the small church…

 Malga Ces – Cavallazza – Lago della Cavallazza – Laghetti di Colbricón

-This route starts from the hut of Malga Ces, located at the edge of the village of San Martino di Castrozza.
-The hike, fully developing in the Lagorai range, goes to the summit of Cavallazza, then continues by passing by lake of Cavallazza, for then passing by the alpine lakes of Colbricón.
+This route starts from Malga Ces, located at the edge of of San Martino di Castrozza.
+The hike, fully developing in the Lagorai range, goes to the summit of Cavallazza, then continues passing by the Lake of Cavallazza, for then passing by the alpine lakes of Colbricón.

 Malga Rolle – Laghetti di Colbricón – Cavallazza – Tognazza

 This trek passes through the lakes of Colbricón.
 Despite their natural beauty, the lakes are not the main focus of this loop.
 In fact, the track will lead to the top of Cavallazza and then to the defense system of the Great War on the mountain of Cavallazza Piccola.

 7.75 km - ↑ 532 m

 Malga Rolle – Malga Venegiota – Baita Segantini – Passo Rolle

 The hike develops around Castelàz (tr. the ugly castle), which is a hill that separates Passo Rolle from Val Venégia.
 Within the trekking community, several variants of this loop are generally offered by picking Rolle Pass as the starting point.
 Yet, we suggest to start this hike from Malga Rolle.
 Reason is that the mountain pastures between Malga Rolle and Juribello are extremely beautiful.